NHSDigital/terraform-aws-metrics-lambda/README.md

 # Terraform AWS Metrics lambda

-This is a lambda python implementation heavily based on [YACE](https://github.com/prometheus-community/yet-another-cloudwatch-exporter)
+This is a lambda python implementation heavily based on [YACE](https://github.com/prometheus-community/yet-another-cloudwatch-exporter).

-But in python and delivering the output in json to an SQS queue.
+But written in much slower less efficient Python so that it can be packaged as a terraform module and and delivering the output in json to an SQS queue.

 YACE and this lambda can be configured to use the [Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) to discover AWS resources, allowing for scraping metrics relating to dynamic or ephemeral resources.